 Evening Wear: Edwardian Men’s Fashion

 In the evening, an Edwardian gentleman would be expected to dress for dinner in black and white eveningwear.
-Rather than ‘Netflix and chill’, people in the early 1900s preferred a theater double-bill.
-If you should find yourself transported back in time, you would be expected to wear a dark tail coat and pants, a matching vest, pristine white dress shirt complete with winged collar and a bow tie.
-Tuxedo jackets were also permitted in place of the more traditional tail coat while a homburg hat was the best choice of headwear for the evening.
+Rather than ‘Netflix and chill,’ people in the early 1900s preferred a theater double-bill.
+If you should find yourself transported back in time, you would be expected to wear a dark tail coat and pants, a matching vest, and a pristine white dress shirt complete with winged collar and bow tie.
+Tuxedo jackets were also permitted in place of the more traditional tail coat, while a Homburg hat was the best choice of headwear for the evening.

 Tail coats, tuxedos and smoking jackets can all be found both second hand and new.
 For modern inspiration for this style of Edwardian men’s fashion, take a look at photos from Royal Ascot, Britain’s famous annual horse racing event.